seamile/jsonfmt/README.md

 {"age":21,"items":["pen","phone"],"name":"alex"}
 ```

-### 4. Pick out parts of a large JSON via JMESPath or JSONPath.
+### 4. Extract a portion of a large JSON via JMESPath or JSONPath.

 Unlike from jq's private solution, `jsonfmt` uses both [JMESPath](https://jmespath.org/) and [JSONPath](https://datatracker.ietf.org/doc/id/draft-goessner-dispatch-jsonpath-00.html) as its query language.

 Among the many JSON query languages, `JMESPath` is the most popular one ([compared here](https://npmtrends.com/JSONPath-vs-jmespath-vs-jq-vs-json-path-vs-json-query-vs-jsonata-vs-jsonpath-vs-jsonpath-plus-vs-node-jq)).
 It is more general than `jq`, and more intuitive and powerful than `JSONPath`.
 So I prefer to use it.

-Like the XPath for xml, `JMESPath` can elegantly extract parts of a given JSON document with simple syntax.
+Like the XPath for xml, `JMESPath` can elegantly extract parts of a given JSON data with simple syntax.
 The official tutorial of JMESPath is [here](https://jmespath.org/tutorial.html).

 #### JMESPath examples